microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 # Pointers

+This article discusses how to configure and respond to Pointer input in practice, compared to [Pointer Architecture]() and [Pointer UX]().

 Pointers are instanced automatically at runtime when a new controller is detected.
-You can have more than one pointer attached to a controller; for example, with the default pointer profile, WMR controllers get both a line and a parabolic pointer for normal selection and teleportation respectively.
+You can have more than one pointer attached to a controller.
+For example, with the default pointer profile, Windows Mixed Reality controllers get both a line and a parabolic pointer for normal selection and teleportation respectively.

+## Pointer configuration

 Pointers communicate with each other to decide which one is active.
 The pointers created for each controller are set up in the **Pointer Profile**, under the *Input System Profile*.

+Explain profile & screenshot

+## Default Pointer classes

+Mention categories?
+LIST HERE from ControllersPointersAndFocus

+## Pointer interactions via code

+### Pointer event interfaces

+TABLE goes here

+#### Example

+blah

+#### Register globally

+blah

+### Pointer interactions via editor

+Pointer handler here

 <img src="../../Documentation/Images/Input/PointerProfile.png" style="max-width:100%;">